 Air filtration performance is poor.
 The Shark IQ 2-in-1 Robot's post-motor filter isn't HEPA-rated, and fine allergens can easily escape from not only its exhaust but also from the LIDAR sensor and other gaps around its body.

-The Shark IQ 2-in-1 Robot's mopping performance is outstanding, courtesy of its thorough pathing and Sonic mopping system.
-While it might do the job slower than a pricier model like the Roborock S8+/S8, it's more effective in removing caked-on debris.
-To activate the mopping system, all you have to do is insert the water container, fill it with water, and add the requisite amount of VACMOP cleaning solution; the vacuum will automatically switch to its mopping mode.
+The Shark IQ 2-in-1 Robot's mopping performance is poor.
+In larger areas, it prioritizes cleaning edges, leaving it to miss larger stains in the middle of the floor.
+To activate the mopping system, you must insert the water container, fill it with water, and add the requisite amount of VACMOP cleaning solution; the vacuum will automatically switch to its mopping mode.

 This vacuum has a decently broad range of physical automation capabilities.
 Its LIDAR sensor allows for quick room mapping, even in the dark.
 It can also be connected to Alexa or Google Home devices if you'd prefer to use voice commands to control the vacuum.
 The two control buttons on top of the body allow you to use the vacuum without an internet connection.
 However, the overall function without using the app is limited, as they only allow you to start and stop a cleaning session or send the vacuum back to its dock.
 Unfortunately, unlike the Shark Matrix Robot, it's incapable of self-emptying, which reduces hands-on maintenance requirements.